erutan/sierra-conditions/src/content/pages/conditions/weather.md

 ### Other

-I personally use [Carrot](http://www.meetcarrot.com/weather/) on my phone as I can check a few different models easily, and have a grandfathered cheap plan for [Weatherstrip](https://www.weatherstrip.app) which is a neat visual way of showing NOAA forecasts.
+I personally use [Carrot](http://www.meetcarrot.com/weather/) on my phone as I can check a few different models easily, and use the cheap plan for [Weatherstrip](https://www.weatherstrip.app) which has a neat visual way of displaying NOAA forecasts.
 An alternative to Carrot is [Hello Weather](https://helloweather.com/) which has more providers (crucially weather co) but only goes up to 8 day forecasts instead of 14 as of the time of writing.
 Anything past 3 days is low to medium confidence, but it's useful to know whether precip is expected to stick around longer, grow or diminish, etc.

 [Windy](https://www.windy.com/-Thunderstorms-thunder?thunder,2021-08-27-21,37.810,-119.221,8) has a nice map view of thunderstorm predictions fairly far out.
 Obviously accuracy at the tail end will be somewhat low, but it can be useful to visualize where a storm is coming from and maybe flip a loop to be low when it hits the worst etc.